ZhenningLang/py-dendron-compiler/README.md

 So I try to build a simple tool to compile dendron vault to static html files.

+## Plan

+I will explore the workflow of dendron, and try to find more useful features.

+- [ ] Support more meta tags in dendron notes, such as `tag`, etc.
+- [ ] Support Mermaid, etc.

 ## Others

 This repository is still in **WIP** status for the reason that I am not a deep user of dendron.
 So I don't have a clear idea about the final goal.